 She is a Chartered Civil Engineer.
 She graduated with a Masters in Civil and Coastal Engineering from Plymouth University in 2016.
 There she also studied Mandarin and completed an exchange to Shanghai Maritime University.

 She was one of the Institute of Civil Engineers (ICE) President’s Future leaders in 2018.
 She is also one of the ICE’s Water Superheroes, aptly named ‘Eco Warrior’ (previously Eco Angel).

 Her hobbies have alway being singing, dancing and the performing arts.
-She has sang in choirs from her school chamber choir to Angelica, a harmony group who raises money for the charity Starlight.
+She has sang in choirs from her school chamber choir, church band to Angelica, a harmony group who raises money for the charity Starlight.

-She developed her talent for dance, drama and singing by taking classes as well attending a Saturday stage school for the duration of her education where she had the opportunity to tour in an opera and dance and sing at amazing venues such as Her Majesty’s Theatre London.
+She developed her talent for dance, drama and singing by taking classes as well attending a Saturday stage school for the duration of her education where she had the opportunity to tour in the opera ‘Tosca’ and perform at amazing venues such as Her Majesty’s Theatre London.
 She also danced as part of the stage school’s troupe.

 She later volunteered her time at the stage school where she was once a student as an assistant to the dancing teachers helping with warms up, technique and encouraging and supporting students 6-16 years old.

 During her time at University, she had the opportunity to represent her local community as a beauty queen.

 She went on to have some success in pageantry winning the titles: ‘Miss Plymouth Galaxy 2012/13’, ‘Miss Sussex 2013’ and Miss East Sussex 2014’.

 From this she had the opportunity to model, represent brands and create interesting and innovative imagery.
 In addition, she used pageantry as a platform to further her charity work.